cmmorrow/sci-analysis/docs/index.rst

 What is sci_analysis?
 =====================

 sci_analysis is a python module for performing rapid statistical data analysis.
-It provides a graphical representation of the supplied data as well as the statistical analysis. sci-analysis is smart enough to determine the correct analysis and tests to perform based on the shape of the data you provide, as well as whether the data is normally distributed.
+It provides a graphical representation of the supplied data as well as the statistical analysis.
+It is smart enough to determine the correct analysis and tests to perform based on the shape of the data you provide, as well as whether the data is normally distributed.

 Currently, sci_analysis can only be used for analyzing numeric data.
 Categorical data analysis is planned for a future version.
-The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and one-way ANOVA.
+The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and a comparison of means between multiple vectors.

 What's new in sci_analysis version 1.3?
 =======================================

-In version 1.3, sci_analysis has been re-written from scratch and is now object oriented. sci-analysis is now a python package of modules with classes instead of a single module with functions.
+In version 1.3, sci_analysis has been re-written from scratch and is now object oriented. sci_analysis is now a python package of modules with classes instead of a single module with functions.
 The reason for this change is to make the code easier to follow and to establish a code base that can be easily updated and modified in the future.
 The change should be mostly transparent.
 However, the names of individual tests have changed, and some of them now need to be called with the module name.

 Getting started with sci_analysis
 =================================